 The reasons why, however, our study underestimates the reality of Islamist violence

 a/ A number of attacks have not been recorded.
-No matter the efforts made, it is certain that a significant number of attacks falling under the Islamist category could not be recorded, either over the entire period concerned or for the years 1993, 2018 and 2019.
+No matter the efforts made, it is certain that a significant number of attacks falling under the Islamist category could not be recorded.

 c/ Islamist motivation is not always identified.
 Available data do not always allow news agencies to attribute the attack to the Islamist cause, especially if the country affected by the attack is characterised by weak administrative structures.
 The absence of claim of responsability can increase the likelihood that an attack will not even be recorded by agencies or that this information will not reach the press.

-Our research began in the spring of 2018.
-The study we are publishing here is based on the database we have developed, available as open data on data.fondapol.org.
-In the following analyses, we first present the evolution of Islamist terrorism from 1979 to the present day; second, we propose an interpretation of the data according to the regions of the world and the countries affected by Islamist violence.
+Our research started in spring 2018.
+It led to a first publication in 201920.
+The study we are publishing here is based on the database we have developed, which is available in open data on data.fondapol.org within the limits indicated above.
+The analyses that follow first present the evolution of Islamist terrorism from 1979 to the present day before proposing a presentation and reading of the data according to the regions of the world and the countries most affected by Islamist violence.

 The accuracy of the figures does not imply such a detailed knowledge of the observed reality; the degree of accuracy results from the calculation operations applied to the database.
 We could only reproduce the exact result of these operations.